BronzeCrab/python-alarm-clock/readme.md

 - logging
 - works like a daemon, dont block terminal
-- you can specify as many tracks as you want, they will be played one by one
+- you can specify as many tracks as you want, they will be played one by one each time

 #### How to install:
 `pip install -r requirements` in order to install `daemonize` library.